-Hayet said she was out running errands when she got the frantic phone call.
-First responders told her the girls were unconscious, had no heartbeat and were basically pronounced dead at the scene.
+The girls' mother said she was out running errands when she got the frantic phone call.
+First responders told her the girls were unconscious, had no heartbeat, and were basically pronounced dead at the scene.

-The girls survived, but life would never be the same again.
+The girls survived, though life would never be the same again.

-"You see your kid perfectly normal and then suddenly everything is taken away," she said.
+"You see your kid, perfectly normal, and then suddenly everything is taken away," the girls' mother said.

-Pediatric neurologists and Cook Children's hospital tell us brain cells begin to die within minutes if deprived of oxygen.
+Pediatric neurologists and Cook Children's Medical Center said brain cells begin to die within minutes if deprived of oxygen.
 Five minutes underwater can result in severe brain injury.

 Pool safety experts recommend layers of protection around your pool, as in a pool fence combined with a pool alarm.
 Also, consider swim lessons.
-The Texas Drowning Prevention Alliance report that children are 88 percent safer if they know how to swim.
+The Texas Drowning Prevention Alliance report that children are 88% safer if they know how to swim.

 The girls are doing better than doctors predicted and their mother believes it's because of their spirits.